 We didn’t spend a lot of time searching places in Ios since this was a last minute decision.
 We filtered to search budget hotels by the beach and not far from the port as we were only a couple of nights.
 And we wanted to spend the day out on the beach.
-Therefore, Deep Blue Mylopotas was the perfect choice.
+Deep Blue Mylopotas seemed like the perfect choice.

 Deep Blue Hotel is a small family run accommodation providing budget rooms and apartments.
 It’s right near Mylopotas beach and we walked to the hotel from beach when needed.
 The staff warmly welcomed us and also transferred us from and back to the port!
 This is included in the stay.

 I don’t have any good pics of the room because we hardly spent any time in!
 But we can say that it was just what we needed for the 2-night stay.
 A basic Double room with private bathroom.
 Everything worked and the service was good.
 Our room had it’s own exit from the side too and it faced the hills and a field with sheep.

 Deep Blue Rooms and Apartments on Booking.com (Rated 9.2)

 *this is an affiliate link using which you can make bookings.
 At no extra cost to you, I may earn a commission that helps support the blog, thanks!

 Right by Mylopotas, standing out on a cliffside, is Harmony Mexican themed restaurant.
 This place caught our eye in the begin and when I checked it on Google, I was surprised they had a lot of vegan options.
 We headed there the very first evening for dinner.